Find an AMI that meets the requirements for your EC2 instance - Amazon Elastic Compute Cloud

 3. From the console dashboard, choose Launch instance.

-4. (New console) Under Application and OS Images (Amazon Machine Image), choose Quick Start, choose the operating system (OS) for your instance, and then, from Amazon Machine Image (AMI), select from one of the commonly used AMIs in the list.
+4. Under Application and OS Images (Amazon Machine Image), choose Quick Start, choose the operating system (OS) for your instance, and then, from Amazon Machine Image (AMI), select from one of the commonly used AMIs in the list.
 If you don't see the AMI that you want to use, choose Browse more AMIs to browse the full AMI catalog.
 For more information, see Application and OS Images (Amazon Machine Image).

 To find an AMI using the AMIs page